industrial-edge/miscellaneous/tank application/README.md

 ![Manual operation](graphics/ManualOperation.png)

-To simulate some faulty products, the process can be interrupted by setting this parameter to 'true' during filling of a bottle.
-In this case the "Bottles faulty" number increases:
+To simulate some faulty products and increase the number of "bottles faulty", the process can be interrupted by setting this parameter to 'true' during filling of a bottle (right after the parameter is reset automatically to 'false'):

 - *GDB.hmiSignals.HMI_NextBottle*

-By setting this parameter to 'true', an error is simulated and the process stops.
+It is also possible to simulate an error, which stops the whole filling process.
 In this case the parameter *GDB.operate.machineState* is set to *STATE_ERROR* (7).
+Therefore this parameter must be set to 'true'.
 The process can be started again, once the paramter was reset to 'false':

 - *GDB.hmiSignals.HMI_Error*